blitz/obiwan/README.md

 ## Introduction 🚀

-Obiwan is a state-of-the-art TFTP server engineered specifically for PXE Boot environments.
+Obiwan is a TFTP server engineered specifically for PXE Boot environments.
 It is designed to serve as a modern and secure replacement for legacy TFTP server implementations written in C. With a focus on security, performance, and simplicity, Obiwan integrates the powerful and memory-safe Rust language with the high-performance